ragu-swaminathan/android-design-patterns/README.md

 # Android Design patterns
-Code snippet of design patterns in Android
+Code snippet of design patterns in Android - Kotlin

 ## Builder pattern
 Typical example will be Alert Dialog in Android